- Record visual observations

 - Pencils and crayons

-- Whiteboard for demonstrations
+- Optional: Whiteboard for demonstrations

 - Create a KWL chart on a sheet of chart paper by tracing silhouettes of three different weather symbols and then writing K, W, or L on each (e.g., make a rain drop and write K on it, a sun with W, a cloud with L).

-Step 1: Show them the graphic organizer on the chart paper and explain that "K" means what we Know, "W" means what we Want to learn, and "L" means what we've Learned.
+Step 1: Show students the graphic organizer on the chart paper and explain that "K" means what we Know, "W" means what we Want to learn, and "L" means what we've Learned.
 Begin building background knowledge by asking students what they know about clouds and weather.
 Record responses in the K section of the graphic organizer.
 Stimulate responses if necessary by asking questions such as:

 - Where does rain come from?